greg-raven/grus/_posts/2017-10-07-no-amnesty-for-enforcement.md

 [Greg Raven](https://www.gregraven.org/), Apple Valley, CA

 P.S.
 Reagan fell for this once.
-There’s no need to repeat this mistake.
+There's no need to repeat this mistake.